The Newsroom (Canadian TV series): Main characters

-Although the series had a large and variable ensemble cast, only three major characters were present throughout the show's entire run.
+Although the series has a large and variable ensemble cast, only three major characters are present throughout the show's entire run.

 George Findlay (series creator Ken Finkleman), the executive producer of City Hour, is a venal, petty man who cares only about his sex life, his lunch orders and his personal image within the network's bureaucracy.
 Although exceptionally intelligent, he is highly self-absorbed and utterly unconcerned about anything besides himself.

-In the third-season episode "One Dumb Idea", Karen offers her idea on a character based on Findlay for a sitcom idea he was trying to come up with, saying, "I think if you're gonna go for reality, or, sorry, for verisimilitude, I think your character should be deceitful and self-serving.
+In the third-season episode "One Dumb Idea", Karen offers her idea on a character based on Findlay for a sitcom idea he is trying to come up with, saying, "I think if you're gonna go for reality, or, sorry, for verisimilitude, I think your character should be deceitful and self-serving.
 Basically, pathologically ambitious and actually lacking in any real humanity."
 In other words, a sociopath.

 Findlay apparently suffers from constipation, hinted at by his obsession with bran muffins, fibre products and doctor appointments for procedures including a colonoscopy.

 He constantly avoids talking to his mother (Clare Coulter) who keeps calling him at work.
-Telling people to tell her he is in a meeting or on vacation, he even went so far as to have an intern get the telephone number to the show changed.
-When asked why he refused to talk to her he replies, "Talk to her?
+Telling people to tell her he is in a meeting or on vacation, he even goes so far as to have an intern get the telephone number to the show changed.
+When asked why he refuses to talk to her he replies, "Talk to her?
 You're missing the point.
 The point is, this place is too cheap to get me an assistant.
 If I had an assistant, she could talk to my mother.
 But because this place is so goddamn cheap, my mother has no one to talk to."
 Findlay does, however, have a close relationship with his BMW dealer, often calling him about small problems with his "$40,000 German car."

 Findlay has also appeared in nearly all of Finkleman's other television series as a linking character, always working as a film or television producer.

 Jim Walcott (Peter Keleghan) is City Hour's similarly shallow but far less intelligent anchorman.
 Walcott is often told by the others that he is smart, but Findlay always refers to him as an idiot when he is not around.
 He lives alone with his cat and has been charged with sexual harassment several times, including an incident when he offered sexual favours to an underage girl in return for a ride in a helicopter.

 In the final episode of the first season, "The Campaign", Walcott, along with other staff of the newsroom, go into politics.
 Walcott is running as a Liberal for the provincial government of Ontario.
 He is asked by a reporter from The Star whether he is in favour of eliminating child poverty in Canada, to which he responds confusedly, "this is a provincial election."